typescript fastify prisma

 to package.json to avoid pnpm asking for approval for every build.

-We do not want to start project if there are missing env variables.
+We do not want to allow for serving of project if there are missing env variables.
+Thanks to zod we can validate if .env contains all required values.

 mkdir -p src && touch src/config.ts